Non-equilibrium Floquet steady states of time-periodic driven Luttinger liquids

-{\it Results.} In Fig.~\ref{fig:StabilityChart}(top) we plot the value of $\nu=2\Delta/\omega$ as a function of rescaled momenta $q v_F/\omega$ using $\bar \rho = -0.6$ and amplitude $\rho=0.25$.
-We observe that for certain regions of momenta there are no real solutions for $\Delta$, where no time-periodic steady state is possible, which will have interesting physical implications as discussed below.
-To get a more complete overview, the stability regions are shown as a function of amplitude $\rho$ in Fig.~\ref{fig:StabilityChart}(bottom) for $\bar \rho = -0.6$.
+{\it Instability regions.} { Before calculating physical observables, we need to analyse the stability of the differential equations, which may not always have a solution due to the periodicity constraint.} In Fig.~\ref{fig:StabilityChart}(top) we plot the value of $\nu=2\Delta/\omega$ as a function of rescaled momenta $q v_F/\omega$ using $\bar \rho = -0.6$ and amplitude $\rho=0.25$.
+We observe that for certain regions of momenta there are no real solutions for $\Delta$.
+These ``instability regions'' will have interesting physical implications as discussed below.
+The stable regions are shown as a function of amplitude $\rho$ in Fig.~\ref{fig:StabilityChart}(bottom) for $\bar \rho = -0.6$.
 For small $\rho$ the instability regions are equally spaced at integer values $\ell \in \mathbb N$ corresponding to $a = \ell^2$ or $\ell = 2 \sqrt{1+\bar \rho} q v_F/\omega $.
-Defining an average velocity $\bar v = v_F/\bar K = v_F \sqrt{1+\bar \rho}$ the instability regions therefore correspond to multiples of frequency which match twice the interacting dispersion relation $\ell \omega = 2 \bar v q$, so the physical cause can be traced to resonant excitations on the linear branches of left movers from $-\bar v q$ to right movers at $ \bar v q$ and vice versa.
+Defining an average velocity $\bar v = v_F/\bar K = v_F \sqrt{1+\bar \rho}$ the instability regions therefore correspond to integer multiples of frequency which match twice the interacting dispersion relation $\ell \omega = 2 \bar v q_\ell$, so the physical cause can be traced to resonant excitations on the linear branches of left movers from $-\bar v q_\ell$ to right movers at $ \bar v q_\ell$ and vice versa.

-In Fig.~\ref{fig:StabilityChart}(top) we see that $\nu\to 1$ near the unstable regions, so the ratio of coefficients in Eq.~(\ref{quantization}) becomes singular, which gives a hint of the nature of the instabilities.
-The central physical observable is the number of density waves $b_{\chi q}^\dagger b_{\chi q}^{\phantom{\dagger}}$ ($\chi=L$ or $R$), which are excited by driving in the lowest steady state $|u_0\rangle$